top of page

 Post-Doctoral Fellowships

-We are excited to offer three fellowship positions for the 2024 fellowship cycle!
+We are excited to offer two fellowship positions for the 2025 fellowship cycle!

 About us: The TAP Clinic is an outpatient private practice designed on the principles of science-practitioner, comprehensive, specialty therapeutic care.
 We place a strong emphasis on evidence based practices; all of our clinicians have advanced training in DBT, CBT, ACT, prolonged exposure (PE), cognitive processing therapy (CPT), exposure and response prevention (ERP), and/or behavioral parent training (BPT).
 We pride ourselves in our commitment to continuing education, supervision, and obtaining certification or higher-level training in our various levels of expertise.
 We have 6 DBT certified clinicians (and are a certified DBT program), two international trainers (Dr. Robbins in UP and Dr. Ritschel in DBT & DBT-PE), and each clinician with a commitment to learning and training in their respective areas of expertise.
 We see clients in a variety of therapy modalities, including individual, couples, families, and groups.
 In addition, our clinicians are using the evidence-based models to adapt (BPT) or create (EMERGE, Emotional Resiliency) new treatment programs to target difficult to reach populations and researching the effects of these interventions.